Trolls (film): Home media

-Trolls was released on Digital HD on January 24, 2017, and on DVD and Blu-ray on February 7, 2017.
+Trolls was released on Digital HD on January 24, 2017, and on DVD and Blu-ray by 20th Century Fox Home Entertainment on February 7, 2017.
 The film topped the home video sales chart for two consecutive weeks.
-From June 2017 to December 2018, the film is available on Netflix, the film is expected to return to the streaming platform after 4 years on December 7, 2022.
+The film was also released in a three-movie pack alongside its sequels Trolls World Tour and Trolls Band Together on DVD and Blu-ray by Universal Pictures Home Entertainment and Studio Distribution Services on January 16, 2024.

 Reception

 Box office

-Trolls grossed $153.7 million in the US and Canada and $193.2 million in other countries for a worldwide total of $346.8 million, against a budget of $125 million.
+Trolls grossed $153.9 million in the US and Canada and $193.2 million in other countries for a worldwide total of $347 million, against a budget of $125 million.
 Deadline Hollywood calculated the film made a net profit of $19 million, when factoring together all expenses and revenues.

 In the United States and Canada, Trolls was released alongside the releases of Doctor Strange and Hacksaw Ridge, and was projected to gross $35–40 million from 4,060 theaters in its opening weekend.
 On its first day, the film grossed $12.3 million (including $900,000 made from Thursday night previews).
 It went on to open to $46.5 million, finishing second at the box office behind Doctor Strange.